 With a noon start and the indefinite closure of Road 63, I was happy to settle for just one high point.

-Another super late start past noon.
-This one has been on the back burner list for a few years, and I finally found time to tackle it this season.
+Gunn Peak has been on the back burner list for a while.
+I finally found time to climb it this season.

 The lack of views on the summit kept me away from Philadelphia Mountain all these years.

 Palmer Mountain looms above the town of Baring one ridgeline away from the famous Crosby Mountain.